dallam1/dallam1.github.io/bookfor2020.md

 # Bookings

 Bookings are now open for Dallam 1 2020 Virtual Venture.
-If you had previously booked on to the full residential, then you will have been sent information to sign up for our virtual events.
-If you hadn't previously booked on, then you can access the booking form [here]().
+Please complete the booking and permission form [here]().